RAHUL-WADHWA965/STM32-CAN-BOOTLOADER/README.md

-# PCAN-USB Bootloader for STM32F103C8T6
+#   STM32F103C8T6 (PCAN Bootloader)

-## Project Description
+## About the Project :-

-This project provides a bootloader for flashing firmware onto STM32F103C8T6 boards using a PCAN-USB adapter.
-It supports firmware updates via CAN protocol and integrates with STM32 development tools.
+In This project, a bootloader for flashing firmware onto STM32F103C8T6 boards using a PCAN-USB adapter is developed.
+The firmware gets upgraded via CAN protocol and integrates with STM32 development tools.

 ### Features